yvt/Stella2/README.md

 nix-shell -p glib pango harfbuzz pkgconfig --run 'cargo build --release -p stella2'
 ```

+Windows isn't supported yet, but you can build and run it anyway if you have GTK+ SDK installed on your system. [gtk-rs's Requirements page](https://gtk-rs.org/docs-src/requirements.html) provides an excellent guide on how to configure a development environment for GTK.

 ## Third-party software

 This source tree includes the following third-party projects:

  - (Git subtree) <https://github.com/yvt/alt_fp-rs> at `support/alt_fp`
  - `stvg_macro` is partly based on [Pathfinder 3](https://github.com/servo/pathfinder), licensed by the Pathfinder Project developers under the Apache License, Version 2.0 or the MIT license.
+Being a procedural macro, it's not included in the final binary.

 ## License

-TBD
+Yet to be determined.
+Probably it will be GPLv3 or a more tolerant one.